cainhill/Text-To-Rows/README.md

 ![](images/header.png)

-Display your webcam video as a floating circle above your other content.
+An Excel Add-In that splits multi-value cells into separate rows.

-Great for workshop presenters and streamers who want to enhance their screenshare.
+Great for office workers, university students, and geeks (this term used affectionately), who need to normalise their data sets.

 <br />